 Many people on the autism spectrum enjoy collecting, sorting, and categorizing different things.
 So Satoshi, as an autistic individual himself, gave the world a gift that only he could create: a whole new thing to collect.

-The original Pokemon game had 151 species with the slogan “Gotta Catch ’em All”, there are now 1000 Pokemon to discover.
+The original Pokemon game had 151 species, and its slogan was “Gotta Catch ’em All.”
+There are now 1000 Pokemon to discover.

 6. Tim Burton – Director